shinji257/aop/README.md

 * alexanderpas @ BukkitDev for making microOP/µOP.
 Without it this plugin would not be possible
 * Plague @ Bukkit Forums for making PlgDisableCmd.
-Without it this plugin would nto be possible.
+Without it this plugin would not be possible.

 For both plugins they are already open source so that's why I'm posting source for this plugin.